 Without insulin to help the body absorb blood glucose, the body cannot use glucose from food.
 This can result in malnutrition and other serious health problems.

 The pancreas also produces digestive juices that help the body to break down and absorb food.
 The portion of the pancreas that makes digestive juices is called the exocrine pancreas, while the part of the pancreas responsible for making insulin is called the endocrine pancreas.

-These hormones flow through a tube called the pancreatic duct into a portion of the small intestine called the duodenum.
+Hormones enter the bloodstream, while digestive enzymes flow through a tube called the pancreatic duct into a portion of the small intestine called the duodenum.
 The liver and gallbladder also release digestive juices and other chemicals into the duodenum, allowing these organs to act together to help the body absorb food.